unaizanouman/unaizanouman/README.md

-I'm **Unaiza Nouman**, a Computer Science student at Comsats University Islamabad (CUI), currently on my summer break after completing my 3rd semester.
-My current focus areas are **Web Development** and **Data Visualization**.
+I'm Unaiza Nouman, a Computer Science student at COMSATS University Islamabad (CUI), currently in my 5th semester.
+My focus areas include Web Development, Data Visualization, and Data Science.

-Consistently on the **Dean's Honor** List through all of my three semesters.
+🎓 Dean's Honor List | Excelling through all my semesters with a strong academic background.

-🐧 Proud user of Ubuntu **Linux** | Command line is my playground.
+🐧 Proud Ubuntu Linux user | Command line is my playground.

-I'm deeply interested in **Data Science**.
-As a **Data Science** enthusiast, I am on a mission to innovate! 🚀 I am passionate about leveraging data to uncover insights and drive decision-making, and I am dedicated to exploring new techniques and methodologies to advance the field.
+As a Data Science enthusiast, I am on a mission to innovate! 🚀 I am passionate about leveraging data to uncover insights and drive decision-making.
+I continuously explore new methodologies and technologies to enhance my skills in the field.